 You aren’t alone if you’ve forgotten to schedule your yearly required safety and emissions inspection; life gets busy and it’s easy to put off vehicle inspections.
-However, if the inspection sticker on your vehicle has expired within the last 60 days, a law enforcement officer could issue you a “No Inspection Certificate” 306(b) ticket.
+However, if the New York Inspection sticker on your vehicle has expired within the last 60 days, a law enforcement officer could issue you a “No Inspection Certificate” 306(b) ticket.

 If you receive a ticket, you may be tempted to pay the ticket and move on.
 Doing so could cause your insurance premiums to increase, and points may be added to your driving record.
 You could face jail time if you’re convicted twice or more in 18 months.
 The New York Traffic Ticket Lawyers will advocate for your ticket to be dismissed, potentially saving you money in the long term.
 Before you pay the ticket, reach out to The New York Traffic Ticket Lawyers to schedule a free case evaluation and learn how we can help you.